Top 50 Most Popular Cyberpunk Movies To Watch In 2025

 Average

-THX 1138 is a film written and directed by George Lucas in his directorial debut effort.
-The story was written when Lucas was a student at the USC School of Cinematic Arts.
+THX 1138, written and directed by George Lucas in his feature film debut, originated as a story he developed while attending the USC School of Cinematic Arts.

 15